sahilmanekia/winebot/README.md

 ## Open a cmd or anaconda terminal and then start the actions server with
 python -m rasa_core_sdk.endpoint --actions actions

-## Open a cmd or anaconda terminal and then start the rasa session with
+## Open a cmd or anaconda terminal and then start the rasa session
 ### to interact and provide corrections
 rasa interactive
 ### to run in the shell